The dawning of a dream

 “Let’s go rock climbing in Joshua Tree.”

-“Let’s skip going to Texas for Christmas and travel though California instead.”
+“Let’s skip Texas for Christmas and travel though California instead.”

 His idea of recreation didn’t always line up with mine (see: mountain bikes), but I welcomed the travel challenges he proposed.
-Not only did I find myself enjoying the fun of bringing his ideas to life, but I stepped into living out an adventure I never saw coming.
-Sometimes even on mountain bikes.
+Not only did I find myself enjoying the fun of bringing his ideas to life, but I found myself stepping into an adventure I never saw coming.
+(Sometimes even on mountain bikes).

-Another reason I didn’t express disinterest is that Nick was the one popping in and out of home between months abroad in less than ideal locations and work conditions.
-He missed every grandparent funeral on my side of the family, my grad school graduation (by 30 minutes… I’m not bitter), countless dear friends’ weddings (and a barrage of baby/kid milestones we didn’t even know about yet).
+Another reason I didn’t dissent is that Nick was the one popping in and out of home between months abroad in less-than-ideal locations and work conditions.
+He missed every grandparent funeral on my side of the family, my grad school graduation (by 30 minutes… I’m not bitter), countless friends’ weddings, and a barrage of baby/kid milestones we didn’t know about yet.
 I sensed he needed some tangible reward to be working toward during each missed event, terrible sleep, and mediocre meal.

 The third reason was that 2025 was still a loooong way away.
 And considering how often Nick was gone and the dangerous nature of his job, I was honestly just praying we’d make it to the 20-year mark.
 A big trip?
 Sure, that would be a bonus.